• Skip to main content

 2. Do I Have To Peel The Potatoes?

-1. As mentioned in step 1 of the recipe, leaving the potatoes unpeeled is an option and makes the dish a little more rustic and saves time.
+1. As mentioned in step 1 of the recipe, leaving the potatoes unpeeled is an option that makes the dish a little more rustic and saves time.

 2. However, traditionally for this dish, the potatoes are peeled.